 Most people don’t know how to do it, and they see successful development managers as magicians who have some sort of magic wand in their hands that keep bringing success to their doorsteps.
 But that’s not the case.

-However, in the beginning, everything looks doubtful, even, the most successful businesses in today’s world.
-They had days of doubt, too, when their owners/creators wondered if they are on the right track or not.
+However, in the beginning, everything looks doubtful, even the most successful businesses in today’s world.
+They had days of doubt, too, when their owners/creators wondered if they were on the right track.

-“An entrepreneur should be a salesperson who should possess persuasive selling skills”
+“An entrepreneur should be a salesperson who should possess persuasive selling skills.”

-Make the person comfortable
+Make the person comfortable.

 How can you make someone listen to you when he’s not feeling comfortable in your presence?
-Oren Klaff, the author of Pitch Anything, shares same thoughts before start pitching and turning the meeting into a successful one.
+Oren Klaff, the author of Pitch Anything, shares the same thoughts before pitching and turning the meeting into a successful one.

 “In the vast majority of cases, they don’t [feel at ease] because they don’t know how long they’re going to be stuck listening to you, and you’re a stranger.

 Moreover, being a presenter, you have to master the art of capturing attention because without it, no matter how good words, or data you are using to entice your client, you will eventually fall flat.

 Use Data to Dive Deeper